Aerobic Threshold

 • only override it if you truly know yours better

-• avoid changing it just because the default feels unflattering
+• avoid changing it just because the default looks lower than expected

 The best question to ask is: